What is the Shadow-a-Saint Program?

 How do I volunteer to be a Shadow-a-Saint sponsor?

-If you are interested in participating as a sponsor for either the extended shadow or the more traditional one-day shadow for Winter Break 2014, please complete the Shadow Volunteer Form.
+If you are interested in participating as a sponsor for either the extended shadow or the more traditional one-day shadow for Winter or Summer, please complete the Shadow Volunteer Form.